GiovanniStephens/country-rank/README.md

     - Not too populated.
     - Very good cost of living.
     - Quite safe.
+    - A little politically unstable?
+    - Not so many freedoms as first world countries.
 - There are quite a few options in South America if one is willing to put up with a little more danger and corruption.
 - South American countries are quite cheap relative to the rest of the world.
 - With how purchasing power is changing as well as the cost of living, Uruguay seems like a great place.